lukaszgendek/big_data_homework/README.md

 27th 12.00-13.00
 ```
 has not yet been closed.
 There still may appear events, so Kafka Streams has not produced a final result yet.
+This set of test data has been also been included in the unit test (in the streams module) based on kafka streams test utils library.
+It is easier to test data there, because the unit test executes in millis.

 ## Configuration